 Stage 2.
 The breakfast table.
 “Chocolate coins for breakfast as it’s Christmas please?” ...“No, maybe later we don’t have chocolate for breakfast” (cue tears from both as both overtired.)

 Five minutes later - “porridge mummy pleeeez” from 23 month old.
 Porridge needs to cook.
 Cue second tantrum.
 Porridge too hot.
-Adam screams again and chucks his bowl on the floor.
+Boyo screams again and chucks his bowl on the floor.
 I try not to shout.
 “I JUST CLEANED THAT” I start on, before taking a deep breath after seeing my daughter looking worried at Mummy’s “cross voice.”
 I’m on my hands and knees again, the cloth getting increasingly claggy between my fingers.

 Daughter starts to “dance” with the cereal tupperware (yep, my cereal is in tupperware.)
 Daughter knocks china bowl on the floor, and it smashes into lots of pieces.
 Both kids instantly try to “help sweep it up” - I cut my finger doing so.
 I start to cry.
-Edie breaking a bowl is not that big a deal and certainly it wasn’t done with malice - I’m just feeling so tired and frustrated that something that should be easy is taking so much effort.
+My daughter breaking a bowl is not that big a deal and certainly it wasn’t done with malice - I’m just feeling so tired and frustrated that something that should be easy is taking so much effort.

 That’s the thing about parenting.
 It’s just so unpredictable.
 One day I feel like a total #winner - content, full of joy and - let’s be honest - a bit smug about my awesome parenting.
 The next - we’re all covered in porridge and the only thing to be smug about is my morning cleaning workout.